Takomochi/surfs_up/README.md

     <img src="https://user-images.githubusercontent.com/85041697/147162175-e4c72b74-f3aa-43b2-9a50-045e789fcc9b.png"></span>

     ### Conclusion
-    Temparature is stable as we can see in the first chart.
-The range is between 68°F and 76°F. The average precipitation in March and December is more than 20mm.
-Other months such as November and July, also have high average precipitation.
+   The temperature range is between 68°F and 76°F. So, we can say that the temperature in Hawaii is stable year-round.
+On the other hand, the average precipitation in March and December is more than 20mm.
+Additional months such as November and July also have high average precipitation.

     Overall, we could say that the weather in Hawaii is stable.
 However, the business might have a hard time in March and December as we may have high precipitation.